SOLAR PHOTOVOLTAIC

 • Further new habitats are created through the construction of ponds, bat and bird boxes, butterfly banks and log pile housing across the site

-Each of our solar projects delivers on average 65% increase in biodiversity.
+Each of our solar projects delivers on average a 65 per cent increase in biodiversity.

 Project sites are carefully chosen based on existing screening from roads, footpaths, houses and elevated viewpoints.
 This might be existing trees and hedgerows or natural features like slopes and ridges.
 Additional planting further increases boundary vegetation so that from most viewpoints, even natural elevations, the site can’t be seen.